Colorado Owner-Builder Permit Guide

 Colorado Building Code Overview

-Current Code Adoption (2025)
+Current Code Adoption (2026)

 Key Colorado Amendments

-- Snow Load Requirements: Critical - highest in nation in mountain areas (100-300+ psf)
+| Snow load requirements | Critical — highest in nation in mountain areas (100-300+ psf) |

-- Seismic: Minimal (Colorado has low seismic risk)
+| Seismic | Minimal (Colorado has low seismic risk) |

-- Energy Code: Enhanced for cold climate
+| Energy code | Enhanced for cold climate |

-- Wildfire Protection: Extensive in WUI zones (most mountain areas)
+| Wildfire protection | Extensive in WUI zones (most mountain areas) |

-- Radon: Passive radon systems required in many jurisdictions
+| Radon | Passive radon systems required in many jurisdictions |

-- High-Altitude Construction: Special considerations above 8,000 feet
+| High-altitude construction | Special considerations above 8,000 feet |

-Owner-Builder Laws (C.R.S. § 12-115-117)
+Owner-Builder Laws

 Legal Rights

-- Pull permits as owner-builder
+- Pull permits as the owner-builder

-- Act as own general contractor
+- Act as their own general contractor

 Permit Costs